2017 Nickel Value Checker: Errors List, “P”, “D” & “S” Mint Mark Worth

 The Obverse Of The 2017 Nickel

-The obverse of the 2017 nickel features a forward-facing portrait of Thomas Jefferson designed by Jamie Franki, which has been used since 2006.
+The obverse of the 2017 nickel features a forward-facing portrait of Thomas Jefferson designed by Jamie Franki, used on all nickels since 2006.
+This design was a deliberate departure from the traditional side-profile portraits seen on American coinage for over 150 years.

 The Reverse Of The 2017 Nickel

-The reverse displays Monticello, Thomas Jefferson’s Virginia estate, in a frontal perspective originally designed by Felix Schlag but restored with enhanced detail by John Mercanti in 2006.
+The reverse displays Monticello, Thomas Jefferson’s Virginia estate, in a frontal perspective originally designed by Felix Schlag and updated with enhanced detail by engraver John Mercanti in 2006.
+The updated version shows noticeably sharper architectural detail than the original 1938 design, including improved definition in the dome, balconies, and window features.

 Other Features Of The 2017 Nickel

-The 2017 nickel maintains the standard specifications established for modern Jefferson nickels.
-Each coin weighs exactly 5 grams with a diameter of 21.2 millimeters and a thickness of 1.95 millimeters.
-The edge is completely smooth with no reeding or decorative elements.
+The 2017 nickel maintains the standard specifications of the modern Jefferson nickel series.
+Each coin weighs exactly 5 grams with a diameter of 21.2 millimeters and a thickness of 1.95 millimeters, and the edge is completely smooth with no reeding.

-The composition consists of 75% copper and 25% nickel, giving the coin its characteristic silver appearance despite containing no actual silver.
-This copper-nickel alloy has been standard since the end of World War II, when the wartime silver composition was discontinued.
+The composition is 75% copper and 25% nickel — giving the coin its characteristic silver appearance despite containing zero actual silver.
+This copper-nickel alloy has been standard since 1946, when the wartime silver composition (35% silver, used from 1942–1945) was discontinued after World War II ended.

 Also Read: Top 100 Rarest Nickels Worth Money (Most Expensive)